 King’s speech stirred the nation and introduced many to the moral rhythms of the black pulpit.
 The group conscience of not only the more than 200,000 people present but also much of America was united for change.
 He proclaimed that the words of the Declaration of Independence and the US Constitution represented a promissory note to all people of the nation.
 That promissory note had come back marked “insufficient funds,” he declared—an unfulfilled promise.

 King went on to describe several moving “dreams” he had for America.
-Each signified the breaking of racial barriers, where all humanity would live in a color-blind society and an atmosphere of peace.
+Each signified the breaking of racial barriers, where all humanity would live in an an atmosphere of peace and equality.

 Fulfilling the Dream

 The Civil Rights Act was signed into law on July 2, 1964, and in December King was awarded the Nobel Peace Prize.
 Accepting the award, he commented that in the future, peace would become a universal reality: “One day mankind will bow before the altars of God and be crowned triumphant over war and bloodshed, and nonviolent redemptive good will proclaim the rule of the land.”